 Diet and Nutrition

-Work with your veterinarian to choose the best food for your Siberian Cat.
+Work with your veterinarian to choose the best food for your Siberian cat.
 Although dry food is convenient, canned food contains fewer carbs and has a lot of extra moisture.
 Most cats don’t drink enough water, which can affect their overall health, including their kidney health.
 Feed measured amounts of food at scheduled times, two to three times a day.
-Don’t leave food out all day, which can contribute to an overweight cat
+Don’t leave food out all day, as this can contribute to an overweight cat.

 More Cat Breeds and Further Research